Connecting Global Priorities: Biodiversity and Human Health, a State of Knowledge Review. Executive Summary now available

 This volume is being prepared by the CBD under the guidance of the Bureau of the Subsidiary Body on Scientific Technical and Technological Advice (SBSTTA) in collaboration with the WHO, Bioversity International, COHAB Initiative, DIVERSITAS, Ecohealth Alliance, Food and Agriculture Organization of the United Nations (FAO), Harvard School of Public Health (HSPH), Platform for Agrobiodiversity Research (PAR), United Nations University-Institute for Advanced Studies (UNU-IAS), UNU-International Institute for Global Health (UNU-IIGH), Wildlife Conservation Society Health and Ecosystems Analysis of Linkages (WCS-HEAL) and many other partners and experts.

-Those encountering difficulty in accessing the advanced drafts can contact Cristina Romanelli and request that an electronic copy be sent to them directly by sending an email to : email@example.com
+Those encountering difficulty in accessing the advanced drafts, or for any other question on the State of Knowledge Review and its summary, can contact Cristina Romanelli by sending an email to : email@example.com